New York City Labor Law Attorneys

 - Picketing or striking without following proper protocols

 Protect Yourself from Unfair Labor Practices

-If you think your rights have been violated – or if you are not sure, but feel uneasy about the practices of your company or union – take the first step.
-Call Levine & Blit for a free case evaluation.
+If you think your labor rights have been violated, take the first step.
+Call Levine & Blit, PLLC to talk with our New York City labor lawyers for a free phone evaluation.
 Through this phone call, our attorneys can determine if you have a labor law case.